jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_01_compute_and_storage_options.md

 1. Select **Import**.
 1. Select the **11-Delta-Lake-Architecture** folder that appears.
-1. To enable you to see files being created in the notebook, click the **user name** in upper right hand corner of the Databricks workspace, and then click **Admin Console**
-1. In the Admin console screen, click **Workspace Settings**.
-1. In **Advanced** section, enable **DBFS File Viewer**.
-1. In the left pane, select **Workspace** > **Users**, and select your username (the entry with the house icon), and click on the **11-Delta-Lake-Architecture** folder.

-#### Task 2: Complete the following notebook
+### Task 2: Run code in the *1-Delta-Architecture* notebook

 1. Open the **1-Delta-Architecture** notebook.
-Make sure you attach your cluster to the notebook before following the instructions and running the cells within.Within the notebook, you will explore combining streaming and batch processing with a single pipeline.
+1. Attach your cluster to the notebook before following the instructions and running the cells it contains.
+To run a code cell, select the cell you want to run and then use the **&#x23f5;** button at its top right to run it.

-    > After you've completed the notebook, return to this screen, and continue to the next lab.
+    Within the notebook, you will explore combining streaming and batch processing with a single pipeline.

+## Important: Shut down your cluster

-1. In the left pane, select **Compute** and select your cluster.
+1. After you've finished exploring the Azure Databricks notebook; in your Azure Databricks workspace, the left pane, select **Compute** and select your cluster.
 Then select **Terminate** to stop the cluster.

-## Lab 2 - Working with Apache Spark in Synapse Analytics
+## Exercise 2 - Working with Apache Spark in Synapse Analytics

-This lab demonstrates the experience of working with Apache Spark in Azure Synapse Analytics.
+This exercise demonstrates the experience of working with Apache Spark in Azure Synapse Analytics.
 You will also learn how to use libraries like Hyperspace and MSSparkUtil to optimize the experience of working with Data Lake storage accounts from Spark notebooks.

-After completing the lab, you will understand how to load and make use of Spark libraries in an Azure Synapse Analytics workspace.
+After completing the exercise, you will understand how to load and make use of Spark libraries in an Azure Synapse Analytics workspace.

-#### Task 1: Index the Data Lake storage with Hyperspace
+### Task 1: Index the Data Lake storage with Hyperspace

 When loading data from Azure Data Lake Gen 2, searching in the data is one of the most resource consuming operations.
 [Hyperspace](https://github.com/microsoft/hyperspace) introduces the ability for Apache Spark users to create indexes on their datasets, such as CSV, JSON, and Parquet, and use them for potential query and workload acceleration.